atlantabitdevs/atlbit.dev/simple-md/2023-07-05-are_open_source_ai_models_the_future.md

 ---
 date: 2023-07-05
-title: Are open source AI models the future?
+title: "Are open source AI models the future?"
-type: post
+type: Doc
 ---
 # Are open source AI models the future?